eclectic-coding/nuxt-eclecticsaddlebag/content/posts/linting-in-react.md

 ---
 title: Linting in React
 slug: /linting-in-react
 short: Recently I started experimenting with the idea of code linting via ESLint and Prettier.
-This article covers the confiruation of ESLint, Prettier, and Husky in a React project.
+This article covers the configuration of ESLint, Prettier, and Husky in a React project.
 date: 2020-01-26
 image: organized.jpg
 tags: